About Us

 Kelli

-I received my Masters in Speech-Language Pathology from Califonia State University, Chico, and am now a Clinical Fellow.
+I received my Masters in Speech-Language Pathology from Califonia State University, Chico, and my ASHA certificate of clinical competence in 2025.
 I have experience working with children 2-18.
 I have worked with children with speech sound disorders, receptive/expressive language delays, stuttering, suspected apraxia, and mild to severe cases of autism spectrum disorder.
 I enjoy building rapport with my clients and families to individualize goals and services for each client, I believe in neurodivergent affirming therapy and forming meaningful connections with the client to

 facilitate language growth.